JuliaReach/Reachability.jl/README.md

 `Reachability` is a software for reachability analysis and safety property checking that performs flowpipe computation of dynamical systems given by ordinary differential equations models (ODEs) in continuous or discrete time.
 Currently this package implements algorithms that can handle:

-- flowpipe computation of affine ordinary differential equations (ODEs) with nondeterministic inputs
+- flowpipe computation of affine ODEs with nondeterministic inputs
-- hybrid dynamical systems (hybrid automata) with affine ODEs in each mode
+- hybrid dynamical systems (hybrid automata) with nondeterministic affine ODEs in each mode

 `Reachability` is written in [Julia](http://julialang.org), a modern high-performance language for scientific computing.